Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

 To reset the MCU, you need to press on the push button and the bootsel button of the MCU.
 This will erase the software from the flash and after a couple of seconds the PICO will be back in USB mass storage mode.

-**pza-pico-modbus-dio.uf2** is available in the following repository in the branch in the action menu of github :
+**pza-pico-modbus-dio.uf2** is available in the following repository in the action menu of github :

 ```bash
   https://github.com/Panduza/panduza-adapters-sdk.git
 ```

-Then choose the last workflow and download the .uf2
+Then choose the last workflow and download the .uf2 and program the PICO.

 # Panduza client

 The PICO client is the panduza bloc from from the point of view of the user.

-This part will allow you to sent various informations of each I:O (I:O 1,2,16 and 18) to the PICO via the MQTT brocker.
+This part will allow you to sent various informations of each I:O (GPIO 0,10,16,21 and 28) to the PICO via the MQTT brocker.

 In this part we need to configure various informations.